-If the Panel determines that the respondent is responsible for violating Babson's Title IX Policy, and/or any other College policy, the Panel will so inform the Title IX Coordinator who will then provide the Panel members with any relevant information including the Respondent's conduct history which the Panel may consider among factors relevant to determine what sanction(s) will be imposed.
+If the Decision-Maker(s) determine that a respondent is responsible for violating Babson's Title IX Policy, and/or any other College policy, the Hearing Officer or Chair will so inform the Title IX Coordinator who will then provide the Decision-Maker(s) with any relevant information including the Respondent's conduct history which the Decision-Maker(s)may consider among factors relevant to determine what sanction(s) will be imposed.

 Any Babson community member who is found responsible for engaging in Title IX Prohibited Conduct will receive a sanction that may be up to and including expulsion for a student, termination of employment for an employee, and exclusion/removal from the community, depending on the severity of the incident and taking into account any previous disciplinary history.
-The standard sanction for students found to have engaged in non-consensual sexual penetration is suspension or expulsion.2 Common sanctions also include loss of benefits and opportunities, loss of leadership opportunities, suspension, issuance of permanent no contact orders, and/or educational requirements.
+The standard sanction for students found to have engaged in non-consensual sexual penetration is suspension or expulsion.3 Common sanctions also include loss of benefits and opportunities, loss of leadership opportunities, suspension, issuance of permanent no contact orders, and/or educational requirements.

-The Panel should also consider whether any remedies should be offered to restore or preserve the complainant's access to the College's educational programs or activities.
+The Decision-Maker(s) should also consider whether any remedies should be offered to restore or preserve the complainant's access to the College's educational programs or activities.
 Remedies may include extending or making permanent any supportive measures.